openedx/credentials/docs/sharing/verifiable_credentials/storages.rst

 .. note::

-    For development/testing purposes a `Sandbox Registry`_ is available.
-If you would like to be added to the Sandbox Registry, please open a pull request directly against that repository, matching the format for existing issuers in ``registry.json``.
+    For development and testing, a `Sandbox Registry`_ is available.
+To be added to the Sandbox Registry, open a pull request directly against that repository and match the format of existing issuers in ``registry.json``.

 Learner experience
 ~~~~~~~~~~~~~~~~~~

-This explains the generic usage flow for learners.

 #.
 Learners download and install the official application (Google Play or App
    Store; the Android version is used for examples below).